How is Zeffy free?

 Bottom Line on 501c3 vs 501c4

-Understand the difference between 501(c)(3) and 501(c)(4) before setting up your nonprofit.
-With different eligibility requirements, tax benefits, and limitations, choosing the right one is essential to achieving your mission.
+Understand the key differences between 501(c)(3) and 501(c)(4) nonprofit status before setting up your organization.
+With different eligibility requirements, tax benefits, and limitations, choosing the right one is essential to achieving your organization's mission.

 If your goal is to promote social welfare and support specific candidates with similar views, register as a 501(c)(4).
 Go with 501(c)(3) if political activities are not part of your initiatives.